 Oxford is one of England’s most popular cities for overseas visitors.
 Nicknamed the ‘City of Dreaming Spires’ Oxford’s world-famous university with its stunning architecture is a major attraction for anyone planning to spend a day (or longer) visiting the city.

 With something to appeal to all ages Oxford is a wonderful place to visit and can easily be seen on a day trip from London.
 If you are considering a day trip to Oxford or perhaps two days in Oxford (or even longer) you will discover the best things to do in Oxford (including walking tours) in this article.

 This article was written by fellow travel blogger Tayler Gill from TravelingTayler.com who shares with us her 9 favourite things to do in Oxford.

-At the end of the post you will find out practical information about how to get to Oxford, where to stay, recommended places to eat and best tours around Oxford.
+At the end of the post, you will find out practical information about how to get to Oxford, where to stay, recommended places to eat and the best tours around Oxford.

 - 9 Fun Things to Do in Oxford

 - Practical information, tips, tours and map to help plan your visit to Oxford